likebike/fasteval/README.md

 * [API Reference (docs.rs)](https://docs.rs/fasteval/)

-## Getting `fasteval`
+## Usage

+Add this to your Cargo.toml:

+    [dependencies]
+    fasteval = "0.1.8"

-Usually, `cargo` will automatically fetch your depdendencies for you from [crates.io](https://crates.io/crates/fasteval/).
+`cargo` will automatically fetch your depdendencies for you from [crates.io](https://crates.io/crates/fasteval/).

-You can also do: `git clone https://github.com/likebike/fasteval.git`
+You can also fetch manually: `git clone https://github.com/likebike/fasteval.git`

+You should **always** build with `RUSTFLAGS="--emit=asm"` because it greatly improves LLVM's compile-time optimizations.

+You can build with `--no-default-features` to disable alphabetical keywords like `and`, `or`, `NaN`, `inf`.
+(These words might be important to your applications.)

+You can build with `--features unsafe-vars` to enable [Unsafe Variables](https://docs.rs/fasteval/#unsafe-variables).

 ## Features